-We consider two different settings for the studied problem: the Bilevel PTP with Fixed Margins (BPFM) and the Bilevel PTP with Margin Decisions (BPMD).
-The first setting models the case where the compensations paid to the carriers are fixed in advance.
-Thus, in this setting, at the upper level, a platform offers disjoint subsets of a given set of items (parcels/orders) to the set $K$ of carriers, while, at the lower level, each driver $k\in K$ solves a PTP and decides which items she accepts to serve.
-Both the platform and the carriers aim at maximizing their net profits, which are calculated differently at the two levels.
-The second setting models the case where the leader may influence the decisions of the carriers by deciding not only the sets of items to offer to each driver but the compensation paid for each of them as well.
-We propose two different bilevel formulations for the latter problem, and, for each of them, we solve the value function reformulation (in two versions) through a branch-and-cut approach.
+Two different settings for the studied problem are considered: the Bilevel PTP with Fixed Margins (BPFM) and the Bilevel PTP with Margin Decisions (BPMD).
+In the first setting, the compensations paid to the carriers are fixed in advance.
+At the upper level, a platform offers disjoint subsets of a given set of items (parcels/orders) to the set $K$ of carriers, whereas, at the lower level, each driver $k\in K$ solves a PTP and decides which items she accepts to serve, as well as the route she follows.
+Both the platform and the carriers aim to maximize their net profits, calculated differently at the two levels: the profit of the platform is the difference between the price paid by the customers and the compensation paid to the carriers; the profit of the carriers is the difference between the compensation received for the delivered items and the routing costs.
+We solve both a value function reformulation and a no-good cuts based reformulation of this problem through a branch-and-cut approach.
+The second setting models the case where the leader may influence the decisions of the carriers by determining not only the sets of items to offer to each driver but also the compensation paid for each of them.
+We propose two different bilevel formulations for the latter problem and solve a value function reformulation (in two versions) through a branch-and-cut approach.
 We further discuss the link between these two bilevel formulations, before comparing them computationally.